Work in progress.

 Since it is not understandable, it is indescribable, although, as I say, one may know what the experience of it is.

 All those who come and go freely: the experience of a self comes and goes.
-In union with God there is no one left to know anything.
+In union with God it is gone – there is no one left to know anything.
 All we can know of God is through the impressions we find left on us when we return to ourselves.
-The experience of a self comes and goes – as do the sublime impressions experienced with the return to self.
 And these impressions wound worst of all – and leave me dying.

 Life, how can you continue